AlyshaJohnson/Journey_to_green/README.md

 ### 4.2 Validator Testing

-Using tools such as W3C validator, Jigsaw and Lighthouse gives visibility of any code, scripts or elements that are causing any errors.
+Using tools such as W3C validator and Lighthouse gives visibility of any code, scripts or elements that are causing any errors.
 The results for the site are as follows:

-**HTML**
+**HTML and CSS**

-- <insert report number> errors were returned when passing through the official [W3C validator](<insert link to report>)
+- 1 error and 2 warnings were returned when passing through the official W3C Validator originally, however these were fixed and the code updated.
+[W3C validator](<insert link to report>)

-**CSS**

-- <insert report number> errors were found when passing through the official [(Jigsaw) validator](<insert link to report>)

 **Performance**

 - Results can be seen through the official [Lighthouse](<insert link to report>) report.

 As part of the performance test through Lighthouse, some changes were made:
-- Accessibility (aria-label) tags were implemented on all buttons to improve the score from 82 to 100.
+- Accessibility (aria-label) tags were implemented on all buttons to improve the score from 87 to 100.
 - The cache policy was amended to increase the length of number of seconds the browser should cache the resource.
 - The image file sizes needed to be compressed so reduce the impact on performance.
 This was successfully done using [tinyPNG](https://tinypng.com/).